balderdashy/sails-docs/concepts/Routes/Routes.md

 > "Hey Sails, when you receive a GET request to `http://mydomain.com/me`, run the `profile` action of `UserController`, would'ya?"

 What if I want to change the view layout within the route itself?
-No problem we could:
+No problem.
+We could:

 ```javascript
 'get /privacy': {